-When you’ve received a sufficient number of responses to your ad, you can now start sorting through them.
-This will be the most time-consuming part of the process, because while you’ll find that there are people out there who seem right for the job, most of the applications you’ll get will be from people who don’t qualify.
+Start sorting through the number of responses you’ve received for your ad.
+This will be the most time-consuming part of the process because, while you’ll find that there are people out there who seem right for the job, most of the applications you’ll get will be from people who don’t qualify.

 So how do you effectively sift through the responses?

 Make a list of things or qualities you can’t hire a virtual assistant without—by this time in the process you should already have one—and use this list of ‘non-negotiables’ as a guideline.
 Generally, this list will consist of your expected skill set from a VA, their length of experience, their knowledge of or familiarity with the systems you use, and their going rate as virtual assistants.
 With your list, you’ll be able to narrow down the number of candidates that you can schedule to interview.

 Reach out to your shortlisted applicants and arrange for an interview via a video call.
 Video call interviews will enable you to assess their communication skills, their command of English if they’re from other countries, their personality and the way they present themselves.
 Make sure to ask them questions that would let you know if they are able to work well independently and how they respond to potential issues—knowing these things will make your decision making easier later on.Make a list of ‘non-negotiables’ - with your list, you’ll be able to narrow down the candidates that fits your business needs.
 Click To Tweet